 Indian grocers carry various chai masala mixes which you can use to make your own chai.
 Commercially produced concentrates can be found at many health food grocers and coffee shops.
 Ingredients for making your own chai are available just about everywhere.
 See our Recipes Section for a wide variety of chai recipes.

 Of course the modern world has elevated chai to new planes of experience--chai ices, milkshakes, chocolate chai, non-fat, low-cal sweeteners, decaf, and so on.
 We have included a section on New Chai Serving Ideas.

 We prefer traditional freshly made chai: hot, creamy, fragrant with black tea, fresh cardamom, cinnamon, ginger, peppercorns and enough sugar to bring out the spice flavor.
 While we personally drink regular tea without sugar, chai must have sweetness or the spices seem to lose their full robustness.

 Look around our Chai! web site to learn more wonderful things about chai.
+And if you would, please visit our sponsors to find a great selection of commercially prepared chai tea as well as k-cups.
 Enjoy!